 The treatment of sexual offending behaviors is complex and involves multiple etiologies, individualized risk reduction and risk management needs, and heterogeneous biopsychosocial, interpersonal, and legal factors.
 Clinicians and researchers have attempted to identify approaches which promise the greatest success in addressing these behaviors.
 Findings from a meta-analysis examining the effectiveness of various treatment interventions for adult sex offenders indicated that, when used in combination with other treatment approaches, biological interventions like testosterone-lowering hormonal treatments may be linked to greater reductions in recidivism for some offenders than the use of psychosocial treatments alone (Losel and Schmucker, 2005).
-Other data, described below, suggest that non-hormonal psychotropic medications can also be effective supplements to standard therapeutic interventions for sex offenders as well.
+Other data, described below, suggest that non-hormonal psychotropic medications also can be effective supplements to standard therapeutic interventions for sex offenders as well.

 This document is designed to provide an overview of key issues pertaining to the use of hormonal and non-hormonal agents to reduce or inhibit sexual arousal and recidivism in some sexual offenders.[i]
 Mechanism-of-action, anticipated results of medication administration, side effects, ethical considerations, and empirical evidence regarding efficacy of pharmacological interventions will be highlighted.
-It should be noted that pharmacological interventions are not typically used for all sexual offenders, but are often applied to those with paraphilias or offense-specific patterns of sexual arousal which could be altered through the use of such interventions.
+It should be noted that pharmacological interventions are not typically used for all sexual offenders, but often are applied to those with paraphilias or offense-specific patterns of sexual arousal which could be altered through the use of such interventions.
 Further, such interventions should be integrated into a comprehensive treatment program that addresses other static and dynamic risk factors that contribute to sexual offending.

 Hormonal agents for managing and sexually abusive and paraphilic behaviors